haotian2006/CSALABS/docs/index.md

 # Home

 ## Hello
-This will be a resource for any one that its In LHS's CSA program.
+This will be a resource for any one that is in LHS's CSA program.
 I will try to cover the Second Semester only as this was an idea that I though of in the first semester.

 [Raw MD files](https://github.com/haotian2006/CSALABS/tree/main/docs)